 Network Security Monitoring

-Proactive cybersecurity strategies are those that work to defend your systems and networks before an attack occurs.
-They are often considered the first line of a cybersecurity defense because they aim at preventing threats from maturing in your environment.
+Proactive cybersecurity strategies defend your systems before an attack occurs.
+They are often considered the first line of in defense because they prevent threats from infiltrating and maturing in your environment.

 Read on to gain a more comprehensive understanding of proactive cybersecurity measures, how they differ from reactive cybersecurity tactics, and an inside look at the tools, software, and policies that create a more proactive strategy.

-Learn what you need to build a strong defense and start protecting your business from modern cyberthreats with our Cybersecurity Checklist: How Covered is Your Business?
+Learn what you need to build a strong defense and start protecting your business from modern cyberthreats with DOT Security’s Cybersecurity Checklist: How Covered is Your Business?
 Download the checklist now and get started.

 Proactive cybersecurity measures are steps taken by technology experts within a business to prevent incoming attacks.
 This includes a number of tactics such as implementing technology to identify threats before they penetrate your network, monitoring your systems 24/7, keeping your software fully updated, and implementing a culture of security across your entire organization.

 Proactivity in cybersecurity is more than just plugging in software.
-It’s a mindset, culture, and dedication to consistent evaluation of your security environment and understanding the possible threats and vulnerabilities organization-wide.
+It’s a mindset, culture, and dedication to consistent security audits that help you understand the possible threats and vulnerabilities organization-wide.

 Reactive cybersecurity measures, on the other hand, are built only to respond to attacks after they’ve already begun.
 This means patching vulnerabilities after they’ve been exposed and abused, updating firewalls and antivirus software after it’s already been breached, and taking measures to prevent repeat attacks.

-Incident response plans are typically created and run by your cybersecurity team or partner.
-These are hypothetical round-tables during which a cyberattack like ransomware or a data breach is played out, and the reality of your cybersecurity strategies can be cemented.
+Incident response plans are typically created and run by your cybersecurity team or partner through a hypothetical round-table during which a cyberattack is played out, and the reality of your strategy can be cemented.

 Other drawbacks that stem from a solely reactive approach to cybersecurity include: